Rajvirkumar99/Heart-Diseases-Dedicator-/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 # INTRODUCTION

-Hospital with an alarming number of patients coming in reporting various cardiac symptoms.
+Hospital with an  number of patients coming in reporting various cardiac symptoms.
 A cardiologist measures vitals & hands you this data to perform Data Analysis and predict whether certain patients have Heart Disease.
 We would like to make a Machine Learning algorithm where we can train our AI to learn & improve from experience.
 Thus, we would want to classify patients as either positive or negative for Heart Disease.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 # Goal